 But if the Yankees are credited for inventing the tailgate, then Ole Miss Rebel fans should be credited with raising it to an art form.

 The Sporting News once referred to The Grove as the “Holy Grail of Tailgating Sites.”
 One trip to Ole Miss on a home-game Saturday and you’ll understand why.
 Fashion meets football meets fun.

-Admittedly, I grew up supporting another SEC team, still, I find myself in Oxford a couple of times each season to experience all The Grove (the 10-acre, tree lined area in the center of campus) has to offer.
+Admittedly, I grew up supporting another SEC team, still, I find myself in Oxford a couple of times each season to experience all the 10-acre, tree lined area in the center of campus has to offer.

 At its core, tailgating can be simple.
 Pick up some chips and dip, a case of coke and maybe your adult beverage of choice.
 Grill some burgers or hot dogs and finish the meal with some Keebler Chips Ahoy cookies and you’re set.
 Right?
 That may work for a middle school game but tailgating in The Grove can be compared to an outdoor culinary competition with 60,000 to 80,000, fashionably attired football fans, sipping Chardonnay and Bourbon for six to eight hours before kickoff.

 On the recommendation of a family friend, Betsy Collier Smith, I was hosted by a festive group of friends who join forces for the five or six home games each season.
 Organized by Holly & Brad Armstrong, the group on Saturday included Lauren & Mark Hodge, Eddie Reed Rice, Dana & Jason Crisp, Shelia Moore, Lauren & Paul Pearson, Jennifer Downs & Trey Hogue, Jennifer & Hiram Eastland, Kathey & Jim Garrett, Stephanie & Tom Tann, Rhonda & Chris Rousseau and Anne Clarke and Steve Downing.